 @inproceedings{weber2023toon3d,

-title = {Toon3D: Seeing Cartoons from a New Perspective},
+title = {Toon3D: Seeing Cartoons from New Perspectives},

 author = {Ethan Weber* and Riley Peterlinz* and Rohan Mathur and